spring-attic/gs-consuming-rest-jquery/README.md

 What you'll build
 -----------------

-You'll build an jQuery client that consumes a Spring-based RESTful web service.
+You'll build a jQuery client that consumes a Spring-based RESTful web service.
 Specifically, the client will consume the service created in [Building a RESTful Web Servce][gs-rest-service].

 The jQuery client will be accessed at: